 Here are my favorite ways to cook juicy, tender poultry:

-- Roasted – It’s best to bake whole chicken or should be roasted at 375°F in the oven for 20 minutes per pound.
+- Roasted – It’s best to bake whole chicken at 375°F in the oven for 20 minutes per pound.
 I cover it with foil for most of the time and then remove it until completely cooked.
 This way, you’ll get delicious crispy skin.